Want to learn the basics of creating a financial forecast model? If so, you’ve come to the right place.

 “If you're a Financial Manager and you're looking at the figures thinking something is suspicious there, go directly to the department.
 Look at the papers because sometimes people make mistakes.” – Ilya Osver.

-How financial forecast models predict the future of the business
+How a financial forecast model can predict the future of the business

 When creating a financial forecast model, you take the historical data and try to see if there’s a way to replicate it in the future with some adjustments.
 Most banks use this approach.